aws/aws-eks-best-practices/content/reliability/docs/networkmanagement.md

 To configure these options, you can download aws-k8s-cni.yaml compatible with your cluster and set environment variables.
 At the time of writing, the latest release is located [here](https://github.com/aws/amazon-vpc-cni-k8s/blob/master/config/v1.6/aws-k8s-cni.yaml).

-## Recommendations
-- Configure the value of `MINIMUM_IP_TARGET` to closely match the number of Pods you expect to run on your nodes.
+!!! info Configure the value of `MINIMUM_IP_TARGET` to closely match the number of Pods you expect to run on your nodes.
 This will ensure that as Pods get created the CNI can assign IP addresses from the warm pool without calling the EC2 API.

-- Avoid setting the value of `WARM_IP_TARGET` too low as it will cause additional calls to the EC2 API and that might cause throttling of the requests.
+!!! warning Avoid setting the value of `WARM_IP_TARGET` too low as it will cause additional calls to the EC2 API and that might cause throttling of the requests.

 ## CNI custom networking